firebase/firebase-ios-sdk/ReleaseTooling/README.md

 ### Launch Arguments

-See `main.swift` and the `LaunchArgs` struct for information on specific launch arguments.
+See `main.swift`  for information on specific launch arguments,  or use  `swift run zip-builder --help`.

 You can pass in launch arguments with Xcode by clicking "zip-builder" beside the Run/Stop buttons, clicking "Edit Scheme" and adding them in the "Arguments Passed On Launch" section.

 #### Common Arguments

 These arguments assume you're running the command from the `ReleaseTooling` directory.

+**Required** arguments:

+- `--repo-dir <PATH_TO_firebase_ios_sdk_REPO>`
+  - The root of the `firebase-ios-sdk` repo.

 Typical argument (all use cases except Firebase release build):
 - `--zip-pods <PATH_TO.json>`